MalloryWittwer/image-analysis-field-guide/src/sections/exploring_further/software_tools/page.md

 # 🛠️ Software tools

-Browse our list of software tools available for free on the web on the topic of scientific image analysis.
+Browse our curated list of software tools on the topic of scientific image analysis.

 ```{code-cell} ipython3
 :tags: [remove-input]